Cacsjep/mscp/docs/plugins/smart-client/timelapse.md

 3. Click **+ Add Camera** to select cameras (up to 9)
 4. Choose a time range using a preset (e.g. "Last 24 Hours") or set custom start/end dates and times
 5. Adjust frame interval, output FPS, and resolution as needed
+6. Review the estimate displayed in the center panel
-6. Click **Generate Timelapse**
+7. Click **Generate Timelapse**
-7. Watch the progress as frames are fetched and encoded
+8. Watch the progress as frames are fetched and encoded
-8. The video plays back automatically when complete
+9. The video plays back automatically when complete
-9. Click **Save As...** to export the MP4 to disk
+10. Click **Save As...** to export the MP4 to disk

 ## Camera Selection